History of Rownhams services

 The old corridor layout, with the atrium roof on the left.

-It was one of three services which trialled only selling two brands of fuel, as the site was deemed "non-critical" when it was planned.
+Rownhams was one of three services which trialled only selling two brands of fuel, as the site was deemed "non-critical" when it was planned.

 Whilst the westbound services were under construction, temporary portacabins were provided here.
+The opening documents for the site were signed on 21 June 1976.

-The older of the two sides, Rownhams westbound opened a short while after the M27 and consists of a white building with several hexagonal points, brown tinted windows and bare brick indoors.
+The older of the two sides, Rownhams westbound opened a short while after the M27 and consisted of a white building with several hexagonal points, brown tinted windows and bare brick indoors.
 It had one large restaurant rather than the conventional two or three.
-It is designed to be relatively well camouflaged, with the whole complex being lower than that of the motorway and the main entrance being unusually discreet for a service station.
+It was designed to be relatively well camouflaged, with the whole complex being lower than that of the motorway and the main entrance being unusually discreet for a service station.

 Branding and Layout